gripols/NavCalc/README.md

 # battleshit -- overengineered battleship calculator

-based on GamePigeon iMessage rules. uses Bayesian inferencing some information gain and entropy to give you the best move and kick ass.
+based on GamePigeon iMessage rules. uses Bayesian inferencing and some information gain and entropy to give you the best move and kick ass.
+(document explaining the math concepts behind this will be released soon...)

 ## requirements